FisherRF: Active View Selection and Uncertainty Quantification for Radiance Fields using Fisher Information: Introduction

-White-box models depend on specific model architectures and are often characterized by slower training times due to the challenges associated with probabilistic learning.
-Conversely, existing black-box models either focus solely on studying the distribution of densities along a ray, assuming that the density distribution on a ray should be as sharp as possible, or rely on Monte Carlo-style sampling techniques~\cite{yan2023active-neural-mapping} to quantify the perturbations of their model.
-In this study, our primary objective is to quantify the observed information of a Radiance Field model and utilize it to select the optimal view with the highest information gain.
-To achieve this, we propose the use of Fisher Information, which represents the expectation of observation information.
+In this study, our primary objective is to quantify the observed information of a Radiance Field model and utilize it to select the optimal view with the highest information gain for downstream tasks, Fig. \ref{fig:teaser}.
+To achieve this, we propose using Fisher Information, which represents the expectation of observation information.
 This quantity is directly linked to the second-order derivatives or Hessian matrix of the loss function involved in optimizing Radiance Field models.
 Importantly, the Hessian of the objective function in volumetric rendering is independent of ground truth data or the actual image measurement.
 This property allows us to compute the information gain between the training dataset and the candidate viewpoint pool using only the camera parameters of the candidate views.
-This capability facilitates an efficient next-best-view selection.

-In addition to the information gain framework, the Hessian of the loss function has an intuitive interpretation: the perturbation at flat minima of the loss function.
+This capability facilitates an efficient next-best-view selection algorithm.
+In addition to the formulation of Information Gain, the Hessian of the loss function has an intuitive interpretation: the perturbation at flat minima of the loss function.
 From an intuitive standpoint, one can perceive the Fisher Information matrix as a metric of the curvature of the log-likelihood function at specific parameter instantiations denoted as $\bw^*$.
 Lower Fisher Information suggests that the log-likelihood function exhibits a flatter profile around $\bw^*$, implying that the loss is less prone to changes when $\bw^*$ is perturbed.
 The flat minimum interpretation has attracted substantial attention and research within various domains of machine learning \cite{Hinton1993, kirsch2022unifying, HochreiterFlat, SmithSGD, macdonald2023progressive}.
-Our method can be applied to any model that parametrizes explicitly the density and the radiance needed in volumetric rendering such as 3D Gaussian Splatting~\cite{kerbl3Dgaussians} and Plenoxels~\cite{plenoxels}.
-This allows us to derive pixel-wise uncertainty in the model's predictions by examining the Fisher Information on parameters that contributed to the prediction for each pixel.
+Moreover, as we have estimated the Fisher information for the model's parameters, which correspond to specific 3D locations in recent Radiance Field models such as 3D Gaussian Splatting~\cite{kerbl3Dgaussians} and Plenoxels~\cite{plenoxels}, we can derive pixel-wise uncertainty in the model's predictions by examing the Fisher Information on parameters that contribute to the prediction for each pixel.